 Our 10-day itinerary allows students to explore the history, rich culture and impressive architecture of Luang Prabang, before heading to a developing village deep in the province.

-Students will visit various museums and centres in Luang Prabang, where they will receive lectures about the area’s history and culture, understand how wars affect peoples lives to this day, and how the local community makes use of their natural surroundings.
-Our itinerary includes hikes, bike rides and physically hands-on service projects to make the most of the outdoors and incredible natural surroundings.
+Students will engage with the local community through service projects, pottery workshops and cooking classes.
+They will also visit various museums and centres in Luang Prabang, where they will receive lectures about the area’s history and culture, understand how wars affect peoples lives to this day, and how the local community makes use of their natural surroundings.

 Our school trips are completely customizable and can be tailored to meet your requirements.
 Speak to a specialist now to find out which additional destinations, itineraries and subject focuses are available for this trip.

 *Prices based on groups of 20 students with 2 free teacher spots.

 ✓ Full board meals for the entire trip